filamentphp/filament/packages/admin/docs/02-resources/01-getting-started.md

 }
 ```

-Additionally, you may want to apply a scope to the models available to the following relation manager Actions: `AttachAction`, `DetachAction`, `AssociateAction` or `DissociateAction`.
+Additionally, you may want to apply a database scope to the models available to the `AttachAction` or `AssociateAction` relation manager Actions.

 ```php
 use Filament\Tables\Actions\AttachAction;